reproducible-reporting/stepup-core/docs/advanced_topics/static_named_glob.md

 Note that the substrings matching the named glob patterns are accessible as attributes of the `match` object.
 For example, `match.ch` is the chapter number (as a string).

-Make the plan executable and run stepup:
+Make the plan executable and run StepUp:

 ```bash
 chmod +x plan.py